 Yes, for sure, You could use cream cheese frosting, vanilla frosting or simply sprinkle on powdered sugar.

 It’s really a matter of personal preference if you serve it warm or at room temperature.
 I personally love it served warm.
 The cake is softer and more tender.
 You can warm the slices in the microwave for a few seconds to heat it up slightly.

 - Oatmeal Pie: An old fashioned dessert just like Grandma used to make!

-- Oatmeal Casserole: A hearty, wholesome breakfast that will impress your family and friends!
+- Baked Oatmeal: A hearty, wholesome breakfast that will impress your family and friends!